cdyk/meshtool/README.md

 ```
 git submodule update --init --recursive
 ```
-Also, the Vulkan SDK is required.
+Also, the Vulkan SDK is required, at least version 1.1.85.

 ## GLFW
 ```